magiconair/properties/README.md

 and I've only recently learned that this doesn't play well with `git describe` 😞

 I have replaced all lightweight tags with signed tags using this script which should retain the commit date, name and email address.
+Please run `git pull --tags` to update them.

 Worst case you have to reclone the repo.

 ```shell
 #!/bin/bash